tobiasla78/filament-simple-pages/docs/pages-outside-filament.md

 ## Pages outside Filament

 You can make the pages viewable outside of Filament panels by toggling "Register Outside Filament" in the Resource.
-By default the page will look for `components.layouts.app` as the layout file.
-The content will be rendered to `{{ $slot }}` like the HTML example below.

 ### Layout files